 Criteria Range: E25:E26

-In our dataset, there are some blank cells now.
-And by using Advanced Filter, we’ll extract those rows containing blank cells.
-Here in Column E under the table, the related formulas to find blank cells for all columns have been mentioned.
+In our sample dataset below, there are some blank cells.
+Using Advanced Filter, extract those rows containing blank cells.
+In Column E under the table, the formulas to find blank cells for all columns is mentioned.
 And the left column with Blank Cells header represents the criteria range for the Advanced Filter option.

 List Range: B4:E23